tejaspant/SDC_Udacity_Term1/Project3_Behavioral_Cloning/README.md

 ## Has an appropriate model architecture been employed for the task?
 ---
-The exact model architecture from Nvidia's End-to-End for Self-Driving Cars(https://arxiv.org/abs/1604.07316) is used in this project.
+The same model architecture from Nvidia's End-to-End for Self-Driving Cars(https://arxiv.org/abs/1604.07316) is used in this project without any modifications.
 This architecture has 5 convolutional layers and 4 fully connected layers.
 The image is normalized before the convolutional layers.

 ## Has an attempt been made to reduce overfitting of the model?
 ---
 The dataset was split into 70% training data and 30% validation data.
 The model was trained for 5 epochs.
-Since the MSE error kept on decreasing for all the 5 epochs no effort was made to reduce overfitting.
+Before finalizing the network architecture, dropout layers were added to prevent overfitting.
+However with the dropout layers, the performance of the trained model decreased and the car was not able successfully navgaite the track.
+So in the final architecture, no dropout layers are used and the MSE error decreases for the 5 epochs the model is trained.

 ## Have the model parameters been tuned appropriately?
 ---